If you have landed on this page, it means that the people around you disrespect you, and you need to set boundaries.

 That is why it is so important to communicate clearly, to tell the other that we are not willing to tolerate disrespect and, if necessary, to impose consequences.

-Do you find it difficult to set limits?
+Do you find it challenging to set limits?
 You may also like: “How Set Boundaries Is Going To Change Your Life”.

-Some people believe that their point of view is absolutely true and want to impose on others.
+Some people believe that their point of view is trustworthy and want to impose on others.

 While we all have full rights to express our opinion, it is inconceivable to think of using our influence to force our “truth” on others.
 People who don’t respect the views of others are not respected.